havanagrawal/followapp-exotel-listener/README.md

 ## Eclipse
 1. Download M2E, and import the project into Eclipse directly using "Import existing Maven project"
-2. You need to define two properties files, exotel.properties containing the sid and token, and audio.properties, containing the base path to look for audio files.
+2. You need to define two properties files in src/main/resources, exotel.properties containing the sid and token, and audio.properties, containing the base path to look for audio files.
 3. You also need to ensure that the output folder for src/main/resources is set to WEB-INF/classes, or the properties files will not be found.
+Ideally, this should be done via Maven, but I don't know how.

 ## Using POSTMAN
 To test these services, I use the Chrome plugin POSTMAN